 As an email marketer, you should employ every measure at your disposal to help you convey your authenticity to your subscribers.
 That means carefully crafting every aspect of your emails, as seemingly small details can have a major effect on how your subscribers perceive your brand.

-Your email sender name is an example of one such detail.
+Your email sender name is an example of one such detail and can be considered as an opportunity to optimize your email subject line.

 What is a sender name?